satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 The criterion for accepting code is based on the functionality of the final code rather than the quality of reviews.
-As such code review systems typically do not have a mea quantitative, non-social mechanism to rate the quality of reviews.

-We propose that code review systems adapted for article review include quantitative measures of the quality of contributions of reviewers.
+As such code review systems typically do not have a mechanism to acknowledge and quantify reviewer contributions.
+We propose that code review systems adapted for article review include quantitative assessment of the contributions of reviewers.
+This would include a weighted combination of the number of reviews as well as the quality of those reviews as assessed via a metric described next.

 4. \*\*Quantify review quality.\*\*